Cooperative elastic fluctuations provide tuning of the metal-insulator transition: Supplementary Note 1. Distortion interaction

-These strain interactions are highly anisotropic, as it is shown, respectively, in Figs.~\ref{fig:anisotropy} and~\ref{fig:anisotropyNickelates} for $H_T$ and $H_D$ and non-analytic; as $|\vec k|\to 0$, the value of the potential depends on the direction of $\vec k$.
+Substituting these results into Eq.~\eqref{eq:energy-subbed}, we obtain the energy for a single strain field, including the long-range interaction term,\\ These strain interactions are highly anisotropic~(see Fig. 3 in manuscript) and non-analytic; as $|\vec k|\to 0$, the value of the potential depends on the direction of $\vec k$.
 The potential vanishes for (anti-)ferrodistortive perturbations, corresponding to $\vec k =0$ ($\vec k=\vec M = (\pi,\pi)$), as the different distortion modes are uncoupled at those wavevectors.
-This implies a discontinuity at $\vec k=\vec M$, which arises from our assumption that the distortions in Fig.~\ref{fig:distortions} are the only distortions, neglecting the shuffle modes for the octahedra.\cite{ahn_atomic_2003} However, as long as such modes are significantly stiffer than the high-symmetry modes we do consider, this should not be an important approximation.
+This implies a discontinuity at $\vec k=\vec M$, which arises from our assumption that the distortions in Fig.~\ref{fig:distortions} are the only distortions, neglecting the shuffle modes for the octahedra.\cite{Sahn_atomic_2003} However, as long as such modes are significantly stiffer than the high-symmetry modes we do consider, this should not be an important approximation.
 In the long-wavelength limit and no rotations, $ V_{\vec k}(\phi_0=0) $ for the manganites matches that of previous work.~\cite{SKartha1995a, SPorta2009a}